 Colonial Revival - Dutch Colonial style

-Homes were sold or rented through the Homestead Association who had offices in the Post Office building on the corner of North Main and Poor Streets.
-After the death of William M. Wood in Feb.
-1926 most of the residential and commercial buildings were then sold.
-Some were held by the Wood family in the "Arden Trust" and the American Woolen Company, which had been deeded the property in December 1920.
-The AWCo Board of Directors authorized its President Lionel J. Noah to deliver all deeds, as deemed necessary to the Textile Realty for sale to private owners on Dec.
+After the death of William M. Wood on Feb.
+2, 1926 most of the residential and commercial buildings were then sold.
+Some were held by the Wood family in the "Arden Trust" and others with the American Woolen Company, which had been deeded the property in December 1920.
+The A.W.Co.
+Board of Directors authorized its President, Lionel J. Noah, to deliver all deeds, as deemed necessary to the Textile Realty Co. for sale on Dec.
 29, 1931.

-The Textile Realty then transferred ownership to the Andover Shawsheen Realty Company on June 30, 1932.
-T. Edwin Andrew, treasurer, was authorized to sell or rent the properties.
+The Textile Realty then transferred ownership to the Andover Shawsheen Realty Company on June 30, 1932, holding the mortgage on the properties.
+T. Edwin Andrew, treasurer, was authorized to sell or lease the properties.
 With the Great Depression sales were sluggish and many homes were rented until the economy rebounded.

 Essex County Registry Deeds, Salem, MA